-- 1.23 Chapter 1 describes the purpose and the process of the LDP and where it sits in the wider legislative and policy context (international/ European, national, regional and local). - 1.24 Chapters 2 and 3 of the Plan comprise the guiding principles of Sustainable Development and the main components of the Plan's Spatial Strategy.
-Chapter 2 contains policies relating to overarching matters such as climate change, sustainable development, place making and green networks.
-It also identifies the locational principles that are to be adopted in Inverclyde when development proposals are considered, including a preference for development within the urban area while safeguarding the Green Belt, and the promotion of town centres and regeneration and renewal priorities. - 1.25 Chapter 3 identifies where the main areas of change are located, differentiating those that have been continued from the previous Plan (Legacy) from new areas, and areas of potential change from those where change is promoted. - 1.26 Chapters 4-10 contain the main body of land use policies, grouped in a manner which ties in directly to the Strategic Development Plan.
-Four spatial frameworks are carried forward from the SDP: - (1) Economic Competitiveness (Chapters 4 and 5) - (2) Sustainable Communities (Chapters 6 and 7)
+Chapter 1 describes the purpose and the process of the LDP and where it sits in the wider legislative and policy context (international/European, national, regional and local).
+Chapter 2 of the Plan sets out the broad spatial strategy, and contains policies relating to overarching matters such as climate change, sustainable development, place making and green networks.
+It also identifies the locational principles that are to be adopted in Inverclyde when development proposals are considered, including a preference for development within the urban area while safeguarding the Green Belt, and the promotion of town centres and regeneration and renewal priorities.

+Chapter 3 identifies where the main areas of change are located, differentiating those that have been continued from the previous Plan (Legacy) from new areas, and areas of potential change from those where change is promoted.